Antarctic Expeditions – Information

 The trip will be led by two divers and an anthropologist.
 All of whom bring a diversity of experience and knowledge that will compliment your journey.

 Farhat “Raf” Jah.

 Farhat started diving in 1992 and started his first dive school in 1995.
 He has organized and led dive expeditions on remote islands in the Indian Ocean ever since.
 In 1998 he crossed the Sahara Desert for the first time in a 110Landrover.
 A feat he has repeated in Landrovers and lorries seven and a half times.
-Raf is a keen historian, a Fellow of the Royal Geographical Society, and NAUI Instructor Trainer.
+Raf is a keen historian, a Fellow of the Royal Geographical Society, and NAUI Instructor Trainer with 3000 logged dives.